caesarnine/ctxl/README.md

 - `--gitignore`: Specify a custom .gitignore file path
 - `--task`: Include a custom task description in the output
 - `--no-auto-detect`: Disable auto-detection of project types
+- `--view-presets`: Display all available presets (both built-in and custom)
+- `--save-presets`: Save the built-in presets to a YAML file for easy customization
+- `-v, --verbose`: Enable verbose logging for more detailed output

 Example: